JSON: Set Value¶

 Usage¶

-Use this node when you need to add or update a specific field deep inside a JSON structure.
-Common in workflows where you enrich API responses, prepare payloads, or adjust configuration objects dynamically by path.
-Provide the target JSON, a dot-separated path (including numeric indices for arrays), and the value to set.
+Use this node when you need to programmatically add or update fields in a JSON structure before passing it to subsequent steps (e.g., building request bodies, shaping configuration, or enriching data).
+Provide the JSON input, a dot-separated path (keys for objects and numeric indices for arrays), and the value to set.

 Inputs¶